📅 Updated on March 23, 2026

 Rock al Parque was born in 1995 as an act of resistance.
 In a city where rock music was viewed with suspicion, a group of musicians and cultural managers decided to take over the parks to show that this genre also had something to say.
 What began as a modest gathering in Simón Bolívar Metropolitan Park transformed, year after year, into the largest free rock festival in Latin America.
 It's not just music; it's an urban ritual where tens of thousands of people of all ages and backgrounds come together to celebrate sonic diversity.
 It's the space where a local band plays for the first time before thousands and where an international icon discovers the unique passion of Bogotá's audience.
 Rock al Parque is, above all, proof that culture can be an accessible right for everyone.

-As of the current date (February 2026), no official dates have been announced for Rock al Parque 2026.
-The most recent edition, Rock al Parque 2025, was held from June 21 to 23 at Simón Bolívar Park, with 56 bands and over 253,000 attendees, according to IDARTES.
-Based on this, the 2026 festival will most likely take place in June or July over a long weekend.
-The main stages are traditionally at Simón Bolívar Metropolitan Park and sometimes at El Tunal Park, allowing the festival to breathe in different points of the city.
+As of the current date (March 2026), no official dates have been announced for Rock al Parque 2026.
+The most recent edition, Rock al Parque 2025, was held from June 21 to 23 at Simón Bolívar Park, with over 60 bands from 13 countries and over 253,000 attendees, according to the official Idartes programming.
+This year, its 30th edition is projected for October 2026.
+It is speculated to be on October 10, 11, and 12, taking advantage of the holiday bridge, although this has not been confirmed officially.
+The main stages are traditionally at Simón Bolívar Metropolitan Park and sometimes at El Tunal Park, allowing the festival to breathe in different parts of the city.
 Typical hours are gate openings around 10:00 a.m., with music from noon until 10:00 p.m. each day.
-However, these details need official confirmation by Idartes for the 2026 edition.
-The distribution across multiple venues facilitates access and eases pressure on public transportation, although we always recommend planning ahead.
+However, all these details must be officially confirmed by Idartes for the 2026 edition.

 Practical Information about the Venues (based on past editions)